kumahq/kuma/docs/guides/new-policies.md

 ## Add plugin name to the configuration

-Enabled plugin configuration is in `pkg/plugins/policies/policies.go`.
+To enable policy you need to adjust configuration of two places:
+* Remove `+kuma:policy:skip_registration=true` from your policy schema.
+* `pkg/plugins/policies/policies.go`.
 Plugins name is equals to `KumactlArg` in file `zz_generated.resource.go`.
 It's important to place the plugin in the correct place because the order of executions is important.

 ## How to map API to a Go struct